taming-the-state-in-react/taming-the-state-in-react/manuscript/03-redux/03-A-advanced-actions.md

 }
 ~~~~~~~~

-Now, you defined only the necessary payload in the action.
-Nevertheless, if the Todo application decides at some point to add incompleted todos in the first place, you can add it in the action again and leave it out in the reducer.
-Ultimatively keeping the payload in the action to a minimum is a best practice in Redux.
+Now, you only defined the necessary payload in the action.
+Nevertheless, if at some point the Todo application decides to add incompleted todos in the first place, you can add it in the action again and leave it out in the reducer.
+Ultimately, keeping the payload in the action to a minimum is a best practice in Redux.

 ### Action Type

 Actions get evaluated in reducers by action type.
 The action type is the glue between both parts even though actions and reducers can be defined independently.
 To make the application more robust, you should extract the action type as a variable.
-Otherwise you can run into typos where an action never reaches a reducer because you mispelled it.
+Otherwise, you can run into typos where an action never reaches a reducer because you misspelled it.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~